 THE FLEXSHARES SOLUTION: A TILT TOWARD SMALL-CAP AND VALUE STOCKS

-The FlexShares Morningstar Emerging Markets Factor Tilt Index Fund (TLTE) is an ETF that seeks long-term capital appreciation by tracking a custom index, the Morningstar Emerging Markets Factor Tilt Index.
+The FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund (TLTD) is an ETF that seeks long-term capital appreciation by tracking a custom index, the Morningstar Developed Markets ex-U.S. Factor Tilt Index.

-The index starts with a broad universe of emerging market stocks that trade on a qualified exchange which are then defined and divided by current market capitalization when Morningstar applies a multi-metric valuation analysis to determine appropriate style categorization.
+The index starts with a broad universe of international stocks that trade on a qualified exchange in one of 23 developed markets ex-U.S. countries.
+Stocks are then defined and divided by current market capitalization when Morningstar applies a multi-metric valuation analysis to determine appropriate style categorization.
 Based on those two filters, each stock in the index is assigned to one of 12 boxes corresponding to their size and style:

 Morningstar then constitutes the index with an intentional tilt toward small-cap and value stocks.
 For example, the index will reduce weight in the large-cap growth and large-cap core boxes to increase weight across the smaller and value portions of the index.